mirage335/mirage335DreamMachines/README.md

 VR applications in particular may be more likely to encounter persistent framerate degrading bugs due to delays in processing IO requests.

+Despite higher per-core performance, Intel CPUs are not showing a clear benefit in VR applications.
+AMD CPUs, with slightly higher total multithreaded throughput, may perform better for some OpenVR applications [1] .

 ## ASUS Motherboards
 ASUS motherboards have historically been more likely to ship with unusual BIOS modifications, increasing risk of compatibility issues with certain use cases.

 ## USB3 Controllers
 Oculus reports incompatibility with some USB3 controllers.
 Most likely, these devices are also unsuitable for any realtime industrial applications.

+## AMD FX CPUs and Older
+VR applications - especially DCS World, Elite Dangerous, and Onward - have apparently shown some performance issues with AMD FX CPUs.
+Experiments with CPU affinity, process prioritization, overclocking, and simultaneous multithreading, strongly suggest this is due simply to insufficient total mutithreaded throughput.
+Newer processors (ie. Ryzen/Threadripper) are recommended.

+All workstation designs mentioning AMD FX CPUs are to be considered in need of update.

 # Details